friesian horse breed

 As you can see, Friesian Horse registration is rather strict!

-Because of this, it’s unlikely for a true registered Friesian to display any white markings or coat patterns.
+Because of this, it’s unlikely for a true registered Friesian to display any white markings, coat patterns or mane and tail.

 But there is one exception.

 A white star on the forehead is permitted.
-Any other white markings such as socks or a blaze on the face would disqualify the horse from being registered.
+Any other white markings such as socks or a blaze on the face would disqualify the horse from being registered as white is not typical in Friesian horse characteristics.

 Despite being purebred this Friesian could not be regisered due to it’s white blaze and hooves